gary-archer/oauth.apisample.serverless/README.md

 ## Programming Languages

-* The API uses Node.js and TypeScript.
+* The API uses Node.js, TypeScript and the Serverless framework.

 ## Infrastructure